 The other night after dinner I let my daughters dig into a homemade freezie pop, which was basically frozen organic applesauce inside a colorful silicone mold.
 It was the perfect messy treat to eat outside on a hot summer day.
 Once we got outside not one, not two, but three little friends on our street came right over.
 Each child separately indicated they wanted to try “one” too – even though I’m sure they didn’t even know what it was.
 So luckily, I had exactly three extra homemade freezie pops ready to go, and I was happy to divvy them up.
 All of the kids sucked them down with pleasure, and the only thing they were eating was frozen organic applesauce!

-Yes, it took a little effort on my part to order the freezie pop molds, pour in some store bought applesauce, and stick them in the freezer, but once all of that was taken care of these kids were thrilled to eat exactly what was offered to them.
-And these are the very same kids that are usually walking up and down our street with artificially colored, high-fructose corn syrup filled, factory-made frozen treats from the grocery store.
-Because of course that’s what was available and given to them.
+Yes, it took a little effort on my part to order the freezie pop molds, pour in some store bought organic applesauce, and stick them in the freezer, but once all of that was taken care of these kids were thrilled to eat exactly what was offered to them.
+And these are the very same kids that normally indulge in artificially colored, high-fructose corn syrup filled, factory-made frozen treats from the grocery store.
+Because of course that’s what’s usually available and given to them.